 - Access to non-patent literature – 108 million scientific publications, including books, research papers, journals, and articles.

-PatSeer patent search and analysis software is a powerful yet easy-to-use web based patent research, analysis and project delivery platform.
+PatSeer patent search and analysis software is a powerful yet easy-to-use web-based platform for patent research, analysis, and project delivery.
 It is an automated tool that allows online management of patent data.
-PatSeer creates a centralized work environment for a team to manage to search patent databases, work on patent data projects, carry out analysis and deliver insights.
+PatSeer creates a centralized work environment for a team to manage to search patent databases, work on patent data projects, carry out analysis, and deliver insights.
 Coupled with powerful workflow management features, the platform can be customized to operate according to internal processes and requirements.

-XLSCOUT, an AI based search and analytics tool that enables users to access Patent, and Non-Patent literature all at one place.
-The tool offers a variety of tech driven solutions that makes the patent searches and other IP workflows more efficient.
+XLSCOUT is an AI-based search and analytics tool that enables users to access patent and non-patent literature all in one place.
+The tool offers a variety of tech-driven solutions that make patent searches and other IP workflows more efficient.
 These can be easily integrated with existing systems to further streamline the processes.

 - 150 million+ patents from 100+ jurisdictions